jamil2595/simple-todo/README.md

 # Detected bug

 While doing manual testing, I detected a bug.
-Therefore, when user puts a text which has more than 100 characters, it will exceed the window screen and user will not be able to submit the task.
+Therefore, when user puts a text which has more than 100 characters, it will exceed the window screen and user will not be able complete the task.
 I put a test sample for that.
 The execution time for this test will be 17seconds and it will automatically fail and it will be presented in the generated report.
-The report is located in the **mochawesome-report** folder (copy **mochawesome.html** file in browser).
-Also, reporting tool has a nice feature of capturing video test cases exection.
-The video is located in the **videos** folder.
+The report is located in the **mochawesome-report** folder (copy **mochawesome.html** file path and paste in browser).
+Also, reporting tool has a nice feature of capturing video and screenshots of test cases exection.
+The video is located in the **videos** folder and captured screenshots located in screenshot folder.

 # Getting Started with Create React App